 Thus, to keep losses to a minimum, you need to make sure to choose a host that can provide as close to 100% uptime as possible.
 You also want to look for a company that has a proven track record of being able to solve problems quickly when the worst does happen.

-As you can see, Bluehost had an uptime of 100% with no downtime, compared to Hostgator, which had a downtime of 1 minute.
+As you can see, Bluehost and HostGator had an uptime of 100% with no downtime during our testing period.

 Uptime can vary from one plan to the next with the same company, and you generally find that more reliable and efficient servers are used for websites on more expensive plans.